nuclearpengy/nuclearpengy.github.io/gear.md

 I use this for the odd Windows application I might want to run and as a file server, and administer it remotely via Microsoft Remote Desktop.

 <h3>Mobile</h3>
-<h4>Apple iPhone 12 Pro Max 512GB Graphite</h4>
+<h4>Apple iPhone 16 Pro Max 1TB Black</h4>
 This is my primary phone, the one people can phone me on.
 The only third party application I have installed on it is the Kindle app.<br/>
-<h4>Apple Watch Series 6 44mm Graphite Stainless Steel Case with Black Sport Band</h4>
+<h4>Apple Watch Series 10 46mm Slate Titanium Case with Black Sport Band</h4>
 I almost never take it off.
 I make use of Siri a lot, especially to operate timers while I'm cooking.<br/>
-<h4>Apple iPhone 7 Plus 256GB Jet Black</h4>
+<h4>Apple iPhone 16 Pro Max 1TB Desert</h4>
-This is my secondary device and as such, I don't mind if the battery dies when I'm not at home so I have more, a lot more, third party applications installed on it: Slack, Google Hangouts, Gmail, Skype, Evernote, Twitter, Instagram, iA Writer, Kindle, Pocket, Feedly, Google Maps, FNB, SnapScan, Google Calender, Google Meet, Google Chat, Prompt, Discord, Blinkist, Netflix and Showmax.
-When this device is eventually decommissioned, I'll probably install fewer apps on the device that replaces it.
-My goal is ultimately to have as few as possible apps installed on my mobile devices.<br/>
+This is my secondary device and as such, I don't mind if the battery dies when I'm not at home so I have more, a lot more, third party applications installed on it: Slack, Google Hangouts, Gmail, Evernote, X (Twitter), Instagram, iA Writer, Kindle, Instapaper, Feedly, Google Maps, SnapScan, Google Calender, Google Meet, Google Chat, Prompt, Discord, Netflix, Showmax along with banking and insurance apps.<br/>

 <h3>Headphones</h3>
 I currently alternative between Apple AirPods Pro and Bose QuietComfort35 II.
 The AirPods Pro feel like magic and the QC35s are pretty incredible too.
 I used to be strongly against wireless headphones but after trying them, the thought of plugging in headphones feels a bit outdated.